raspberrypilearning/relax-stretch/en/step_6.md

 --- task ---

+Click on the 'up' arrow sprite.
 Leave the existing code as it is.
 Select a `when this sprite clicked`{:class="block3events"} block.

 Add a `change repetitions by`{:class="block3variables"} variable block below.
 This should have a value of `1`: